What is a Continuum of Care (CoC)?

 A coordinated entry system is defined as a centralized or coordinated process designed to coordinate program participant intake, assessment, and provision of referrals.

 ARCH adopted Coordinated Entry policies and procedures to govern the operation of this process in the Acadiana region.
-The ARCH coordinated entry system covers all eight parishes of the Homeless CoC, is easily accessed by individuals and families seeking housing or services, is well advertised, and includes a comprehensive and standardized assessment tool known as the Vulnerability Index - Service Prioritization Decision Assistance Tool (VI-SPDAT).
+The ARCH coordinated entry system covers all eight parishes of the Homeless CoC, is easily accessed by individuals and families seeking housing or services, is well advertised, and includes comprehensive and standardized assessment tools.

 Why Coordinated Entry?